A stay at a haunted Civil War era mansion? Yes please! The Duff Green Mansion had me at “haunted.” But it charmed me with so much more.

 Take a History/Haunted Tour at Duff Green Mansion

 Included with my stay and my delicious breakfast was a tour of the mansion.
-Every day after breakfast, a tour is given to the overnight guests and for a charge of $15 for the public.
+Every day after breakfast, a tour is given to the overnight guests and for a charge for the public.

 During the tour I kept my eyes and ears peeled for the Confederate ghost but again he eluded me.